GeoMigrata/dotMigrata/README.md

     - For each person, calculate attraction to all cities based on personal sensitivities
     - Each person independently decides whether to migrate based on attraction differences and personal willingness
     - Execute migrations by moving persons between cities (thread-safe operations)
+   - Execute events based on their triggers (one-time, periodic, continuous, or conditional)
-    - Optionally update city factors based on migration feedback
+   - Events modify city factors dynamically (absolute changes, transitions, feedback mechanisms)
 3. Repeat until simulation ends (max time steps or system stabilizes).

 ## Key Features